-Cold seasons need lighter weight oil than warm weather.
-Make the switch to a product that meets OE specifications, but is suited for chillier temps, such as 10W-30.
+Cold seasons need lighter-weight oil than warm weather.
+Make the switch to a product that meets OEM specifications but is suited for chillier temps, such as 10W-30.
 Dealing with extreme climates?
 Consider lower-viscosity 5W-40 oil.
 Using the appropriate oil for the climate ensures proper flow during starting.

 Check your battery and connections